Corbin Carroll Player Props: Diamondbacks vs. Tigers

 Tigers Pitching Rankings

-- The Tigers have a 4.51 team ERA that ranks 21st across all MLB pitching staffs.
+- The Tigers have the 22nd-ranked team ERA across all league pitching staffs (4.52).

-- Tigers pitchers combine to surrender 74 total home runs at a clip of 1.2 per game (to rank 18th in baseball).
+- Tigers pitchers combine to rank 20th in baseball in home runs given up (76 total, 1.2 per game).

-- In his last outing on Sunday against the Chicago White Sox, the left-hander tossed five innings, allowing one earned run while surrendering three hits.
+- In his last appearance on Monday, the left-hander tossed 4 2/3 innings against the Philadelphia Phillies, giving up five earned runs while surrendering seven hits.

-- In 11 games this season, the 32-year-old has a 5.57 ERA and 8.9 strikeouts per nine innings, while giving up a batting average of .242 to opposing hitters.
+- In 12 games this season, the 25-year-old has amassed a 7.49 ERA and 7.7 strikeouts per nine innings, while giving up a batting average of .317 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.